ericgio/react-bootstrap-typeahead/README.md

 ```

 ## Data
-`react-bootstrap-typeahead` has some expectations about the shape of your data.
-It expects an array of objects, each of which should have a string property to be used as the label for display.
+`react-bootstrap-typeahead` accepts an array of either strings or objects.
+If you pass in objects, each one should have a string property to be used as the label for display.
 By default, the key is named `label`, but you can specify a different key via the `labelKey` prop.
+If you pass an array of strings, the `labelKey` prop will be ignored.

+The component will throw an error if any options are something other than a string or object with a valid `labelKey`.

+The following are valid data structures:

 ```
+// Array of strings.
 var myData = [
+  'John',
+  'Miles',
+  'Charles',
+  'Herbie',
+];

+// Array of objects with default `labelKey`. var myData = [
+  {id: 1, label: 'John'},
+  {id: 2, label: 'Miles'},
+  {id: 3, label: 'Charles'},
+  {id: 4, label: 'Herbie'},
+];

+// Array of objects with custom `labelKey`.
+// The `labelKey` prop must be set to 'name' in this case. var myData = [
   {id: 1, name: 'John'},
   {id: 2, name: 'Miles'},